Program History and Structure

 The Swedish Doula Program is a non-profit program within the larger non-profit hospital system.
-25% of the every fee paid by self-pay doula clients is retained by the program; the other 75% goes to the doula providing care.
-The 25% is split between the costs to administer the program and funds to provide free doula care for low-income families.
+Twenty five percent of the every fee paid by self-pay doula clients is retained by the program; the other 75 percent goes to the doula providing care.
+The 25 percent is split between the costs to administer the program and funds to provide free doula care for low-income families.
 The independently contracted doulas who work within the Swedish Doula Program value the ability to make this contribution to families in the community who wouldn’t otherwise be able to afford doula care.
 The program is proud to be completely self-funded in order to provide sustainable support.

 Review our annual report

 The doula program has three inter-related goals and has seen strong success in each of these areas:

 Goal 1: Enhance families’ birth experiences & outcomes by increasing the use of doula services